BDC Hamburger Icon

 Add psychographic information.

-In addition to demographic information, layer in psychographic information, which offers insight into why customers might buy your product or similar products.
+In addition to demographic information, layer in psychographic information, which offers insight into why people might buy your product or similar products.
 For example, say an abstract artist wants to understand promising prospective buyers.
 A demographic and psychographic profile for this type of art buyer may look like this:

-• Ages 40 to 65
+• Ages: 40 to 65

 • Education: Bachelor’s degree and above

-• Enjoys entertaining at home
+• They enjoy entertaining at home.

-Every answer should raise new questions, until you have a good idea of who is buying your product.
+Every answer should raise new questions until you have a good idea of who is buying your product.

 TipBottom line

-After prospects become customers, use customer-tracking methods to understand their purchases, social platforms and shopping habits so you can better serve them and tailor communications to their specific needs.
+After prospects become customers, use customer-tracking methods to understand their purchases, social platforms and shopping habits so you can serve them better and tailor communications to their specific needs.

 3. Know the problem your product solves for your target audience.

 When you know what problem your product or service solves, you can market it more effectively to the right audience.
 For example, if you sell a water filtration system, you remove toxins from tap water.
 Therefore, you want to appeal to homeowners who are environmentally aware and conscious of what they put into their bodies.
-You can further segment your target market to focus on parents of young children who want clean, filtered water for their families.
+You can further segment your target audience to focus on parents of young children who want clean, filtered water for their families.

-4. Listen to customer feedback.
+4. Listen to customer feedback to better understand your target audience.

-Research complaints in competitors’ bad customer reviews and adjust your marketing accordingly to share how your product addresses customers’ pain points.
+Research complaints in competitors' bad customer reviews, and adjust your marketing accordingly to share how your product addresses customers' pain points.

 5. Check social media to understand your target audience.